salihigde/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `perspectiveTransform()`, which appears in lines 59 through 99 in the file `img-video-generation.py`.
+The code for my perspective transform includes in a function called `perspectiveTransform()`, which appears in lines 59 through 99 in the file `img-video-generation.py`.
 The `perspectiveTransform()` function takes as inputs an image (`image`).
 I chose the hardcode the source and destination points by doing an approximate calculation in the following manner:

 ```python
 mid_top_dist = .04